CoolyDucks/The-Destiny-Of-The-Earth/README.md

 - **Speed Boost**: Activate the speed boost for faster gameplay.
 - **Language Toggle**: Switch between English and Arabic using the language button.

-## 🛠️ Game Engine

-This game is powered by the **LabCode engine**, a lightweight and efficient game engine designed for 2D pixel games.
-You can explore and modify the engine by opening the `LabCode.html` file.

 ## 📂 Project Files

-- `Density.html`: The main game file.
+- `main.html`: The main game file.
-- `LabCode.html`: The game engine file.
 - `README.md`: This documentation file.
-- `Copyright.txt`: Copyright and licensing information.
+- `Copyright.md`: Copyright and licensing information.
-- `OpenCode`: Original Code but Open.
+- `OpenCode.js`: Original Code but Open for mods hehe.
+- `credit.md`: Credits of Game.
+- `Project Link.txt`:Link of That Repo.

 ## 📄 License

-Please refer to the `Copyright.txt` file for licensing details.
+Please refer to the `Copyright.md` file for licensing details.

 ## 💬 Feedback